Do You Believe In Magic?

 For the last eight years, both the U.S. and global economy has struggled in a state of chronically sluggish growth.
 Each and every year in the current decade, the economy moving at escape velocity into sustainably strong growth with rising inflation has been promised right around the corner.
 Yet with each passing year, it simply never comes.
 And 2017 has been no exception.

 So here we sit today at the midpoint of 2017.
 But unlike so many past illusions, the magician is being put to the test this time around.
-Here is the death defying challenging for financial markets.
+Here is the death-defying challenge for financial markets.
 The economy is supposed to accelerate.

-And the corporate earnings that are reliant on economic growth that have been effectively flat for more than five years are now expected to rise by more than +20% to help fill in historically high valuation air pocket currently floating under the stock market.
+And the corporate earnings that are reliant on economic growth that have been effectively flat for more than five years are now expected to rise by more than +20% to help fill in the historically high valuation air pocket currently floating under the stock market.
 But here is the particular challenge.
 All of this is supposed to take place in an environment of increasingly tightening monetary policy not only in the U.S. but around the globe.

 Let’s expand on this point for emphasis.
 The world’s central bankers including the U.S. Federal Reserve have bent over backward to do everything within their power for nearly a decade including the most extraordinary stimulus programs in history in order to try to create an environment of sustainably strong economic growth.
 Despite all of their efforts after so many years, they have failed to achieve this outcome.

-If they couldn’t get sustained economic growth and rising inflation to support higher profit growth while doing “whatever it takes”, the chances are little to none that they will achieve this outcome now that they are standing down and increasingly tightening monetary policy including raising interest rates and shrinking their balance sheets going forward.
+If they couldn’t get sustained economic growth and rising inflation to support higher profit growth while doing “whatever it takes,” the chances are little to none that they will achieve this outcome now that they are standing down and increasingly tightening monetary policy including raising interest rates and shrinking their balance sheets going forward.
 Magical indeed!

 What does this mean for stocks (SPY)?
 Only time will tell.
 But investors should not rule out the possibility for a blow off top that sees the S&P 500 Index (IVV) soaring above 3000 before it’s all said and done.
 This may sound like a good thing, but it may very well be the S&P 500 Index (VOO) screaming up past 3000 before screaming back down below 2000 by the time it’s all said and done.
 But this scenario is a subject for a different article on another day.